-HLSPs are required deliverables of funded JWST Archival Research and Early Release Science programs (see the ERS proposal preparation instructions), but are encouraged from any science team that uses JWST data as a part of their research.
+HLSPs are required deliverables of funded JWST Archival Research programs, and possible outcomes of Early Release Science programs, but are encouraged from any science team that uses JWST data as a part of their research.
 These data products should provide substantial science value to the general astronomical community, and have broader appeal beyond the original scope of the science goals for a particular program, or should provide technical insight into the preparation or execution of future science or calibration programs.

 HLSPs are those derived at least in part from JWST (or other hosted mission) data holdings.
 These products generally include measurements of astrophysical target:

 of images or spectra that are not produced by the standard processing pipelines.
 HLSPs for JWST may be be composed or derived from non-JWST data, including ground-based data, provided that they are critical to the goals of the primary JWST program.